FOR FREE PEOPLE

 There is only one person who still believes the infamous Steele dossier was credible: Christopher Steele.

 Between 2017 and 2019, just about the only story Washington cared about was whether Donald Trump would be nailed by the Justice Department for treason.
 After all, he had worked with Vladimir Putin and his cronies to win the White House, hadn’t he?
-And yet, at the end of a three-year investigation into this supposed collusion, Special Counsel Robert Mueller’s team charged no American with colluding with Russia.
+And yet, at the end of a three-year investigation into this supposed collusion, Special Counsel Robert Mueller’s team charged no American with conspiring with Russia to influence the election.
 His final report said the investigation “did not establish that members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.”

 Most Americans have moved on from this insanity.
 But a handful of true believers won’t stop believing.